TransPod

 In November 2016, TransPod raised a US$15 million seed round from Angelo Investments, an Italian high-tech holding group specializing in advanced technologies for the railway, space, and aviation industries.
 It has since expanded from Toronto, Canada, to open offices in Limoges, France and Dubai, United Arab Emirates.

 In September 2017, TransPod's Chief Technology Officer Ryan Janzen revealed part of the technology in a paper published in the journal Procedia Engineering.
 The paper was presented at the EASD EURODYN 2017 conference, and introduces basic design elements of the TransPod system.

-In March 2022, TransPod secured (in principle) US$550 million in funding for its proposed Calgary to Edmonton Ultra-High-Speed Tube Transportation system in Alberta, Canada.
-The financing is being provided by Broughton Capital Group (“BCG”), in cooperation with China-East Resources Import & Export Co. (“CERIECO”).
-Full construction of the line is expected to begin in 2027.
+In March 2022, TransPod achieved an agreement in principle for US$550 million in funding for its proposed Calgary to Edmonton Ultra-High-Speed Tube Transportation system in Alberta, Canada.
+The financing is being provided by Broughton Capital Group, in cooperation with China-East Resources Import & Export Co.
+Full construction of the line was expected to begin in 2027.

 In July 2022, TransPod unveiled its new vehicle and infrastructure design, termed the "FluxJet", alongside a one-third scale vehicle prototype, at a live event in Toronto.